heyJonBray/based-button/docs/security.md

 ## 1. Controls

 - ReentrancyGuard on `play` and `finalize`.
+- `withdrawFees` gated by fee recipient and guarded by ReentrancyGuard.
 - SafeERC20 and return-value checks.
 - Fee caps and parameter bounds.
 - Deadline monotonicity (no backward movement).